Feline immunodeficiency virus at a

-Bi-annual veterinary visits are important to evaluate your cat’s health and pick up any problems early.
+Bi-annual veterinary visits to monitor progress of the disease, evaluate the cat’s health and pick up any problems early.

 Regardless of their indoor status, routinely treat your cat for parasites including worms and fleas.
 A stress-free environment is particularly important for cats with FIV.